-The new age of natural gas abundance is rapidly expanding economic opportunities throughout North America.
+The new age of natural gas abundance is rapidly expanding economic opportunities throughout the United States.

 For information natural gas-powered job creation and economic development in Canada, please click here.